On A Bus Again

 The light is fading as I get back on the bus which will take me back to McD’s near the hotel.
 It’s possibly even colder now but I couldn’t see anything from downstairs before so I force myself upstairs – hypothermia, who cares!
 By the time I disembark outside McDonald’s it’s nearly dark and I’m frozen solid.
 But what the hell, I wanted to see the sights.
-The tour bus is well worth it: good commentary, takes you everywhere, get on & off where you please and at whatever place interests you.
+The tour bus is well worth it.
+Good commentary, takes you everywhere, get on & off where you please and at whatever places interest you.
 You can also use the ticket for three days.

 A Dog in Portillo’s

 Last night as I walked from the Kerryman to Blue Chicago I passed this side road between two buildings where cars were queuing to get into.
 The line stretched out along the road for well over 100 yards.
 I assumed it was a parking garage.
 But when I went out to the tour bus this morning, there was a smaller queue.
 Folks in the side road were looking like they were ‘taking orders’ or something similar.
 Now as I walk past the side road again, the queue of cars is again snaking back out into the main road.
 It’s fully dark now but I can again see people ‘taking orders’.